BU-IE-582/fall20-cccanhakan/index.md

 ## Project

-[Here](project/Project-Report.html) you can see my report for project [Here](https://www.dropbox.com/s/7h16uupe5t4z0p6/can%20hakan%20dagidir%20project%20presentation.mov?dl=0) is the video of the presentation.
+[Here](project/Project-Report.html) you can see my report for project.